-As a survey market research company, we often get asked the question – “When is the best time of the year to send a survey?”
+As a full-service market research company, we often get asked the question – “When is the best time of the year to send a survey?”

-In this blog post, Drive Research, a national survey market research firm will dive into these three factors more deeply to provide you with insider insight on when is the best time to send a survey.
+In this blog post, Drive Research, a national online survey company will dive into these three factors to provide you with more insight on the greatest time to conduct a survey.

-If you are sending a survey to be completed by accountants, it is most likely not in your best interest to send this survey in March or April, or better known as tax season.
+- If you are sending a survey to be completed by accountants, it is most likely not in your best interest to send this survey in March or April -- better known as tax season.

-If you are sending a survey to college students, it would be best to send the survey during fall or spring semester, as they are likely not checking their school emails during winter and summer break.
+- If you are sending a survey to college students, it would be best to send the survey during the fall or spring semester, as they are likely not frequently checking their school emails during winter and summer break.

 The more responses your survey receive, the more accurate they become and this starts with when a respondent is most available to take a survey.